What Is a Criminal Appeal?

 A criminal appeal involves a defendant’s request to the appellate court (higher court) to review the lower court’s decision after the criminal conviction.

 Under Georgia law, the person convicted can appeal their conviction.
-To be successful on appeal, the criminal defendant must demonstrate that the trial proceeding did not comply with the law or that their rights were violated.
+To be successful on appeal, the criminal defendant may demonstrate that the trial proceeding did not comply with the law or that their rights were violated.

 If the appellate court grants the defendant an appeal, the lower court’s decision may be reversed wholly or in some parts.
 However, if the appellate court denies the appeal, the trial court’s ruling stands.